Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 \subsubsection{Working with neural networks}

-In \dctm{s}, neural networks map from a complex input space, such as text or images, to a Euclidean space.
-When the neural network enters as a shift term, the output of the network is a single real number which is interpretable on the latent scale $\pZ^{-1}$, \ie the scale of the transformation function.
+The \pkg{\deeptrafo} package allows to directly model effects of, for instance, text or image data via neural networks.
+In \dctm{s}, neural networks map from a complex input space, such as text or images, to Euclidean space.
+When the neural network enters as a shift term, the output of the network is a real number which is interpretable on the latent scale $\pZ^{-1}$, \ie the scale of the transformation function.
 Custom neural networks can be supplied to \code{deeptrafo} as functions or \cls{keras\_model}s via the \lodm{} argument.

 \textbf{Case study: Working with neural networks}